 Evening, Weekend, and Holiday Activities

-Clubhouses provide numerous social and recreational activities that are scheduled outside of the work-ordered day.
+Clubhouses provide numerous social and recreational activities outside of the work-ordered day.

-Clubhouses offer assistance in accessing community resources such as medical care, crisis intervention, housing, and disability benefits.
+Members receive assistance to access community resources such as medical care, crisis intervention, housing, and disability benefits.

-Members participate in consensus-based decision-making regarding matters related to the operation of the Clubhouse.
+Members participate in making consensus-based decisions related to Clubhouse operations.

 Membership is open to anyone who has experienced mental illness.
 However, some Clubhouses have additional requirements (such as Medicaid insurance), so it is best to contact individual Clubhouses directly.